The Sterling Traveler is a reader-supported blog.

-The distance between Savannah Georgia, and Charleston South Carolina is small enough that there are many ways to get between the two cities.
-The two cities are only about 150 miles away from the other, as the crow flies.
+Savannah Georgia, and Charleston South Carolina are close enough that there are many ways to get between the two cities.
+The distance between the two cities is only about 90 miles away from the other, as the crow flies.
 While there are no direct flights, there are buses, trains and it’s close enough that driving may make sense.
 I recently spent some time in both cities and had planned to take the train, but it was one of the travel misadventures that I occasionally have.

 How To Get from Savannah to Charleston

 As I mentioned before, there are several ways to get between the two cities.
 There are buses, trains, and you can drive.
 Here are the best ways to get from Savannah and Charleston.

 There is a bus that goes from Savannah to Charleston.
 It’s a Greyhound bus operated by an affiliate called Southeastern Stages.
 However, there is only one bus in each direction per day.
 The Savannah Bus Station is a short Uber ride from the downtown area – as short as a half a mile.
 An advance purchase bus ticket costs $32.
 The bus leaves at 6:30 AM and arrives two hours later.
 That is way too early for me!

 If you’re an early bird, then you’ll have nearly the entire morning to see Charleston.

 There is also a shuttle that runs between the two cities, with one trip a day each way.
 You must book your ticket at least 24 hours in advance on BasinBus.com.
 It departs the Trade Center Landing, across the river from downtown Savannah, at 1:30 in the afternoon.
 The shuttle is $59 each way.
 According to the website, hotel pick up/drop off on each end is an addition $6, but when I went through a booking and added hotel pick up, it did not add this fee (YMMV).